Annuity Types

 In a direct rollover, the money moves from your 401(k) directly to the new IRA custodian — you never touch it.
 In an indirect rollover, the check is sent to you, and you have 60 days to deposit it into a qualified account.
 The plan is also required to withhold 20% for federal taxes on an indirect rollover, which you must replace out of pocket to avoid being taxed on that 20%.

 It depends on your plan.
 Some 401(k) plans allow 'in-service distributions' or 'in-service rollovers' once you reach age 59½, even if you're still employed.
 Others don't allow any distributions until you leave the company.
-Check with your plan administrator to find out what your specific plan permits.
+Your Summary Plan Description (SPD) answers this directly, and your employer is required to give you a copy — reading it yourself is usually faster than calling HR.

 Any type of annuity can be purchased inside an IRA using rollover funds — fixed annuities, fixed index annuities, multi-year guaranteed annuities (MYGAs), single premium immediate annuities (SPIAs), and deferred income annuities (DIAs).
 The best type depends on whether you need income now, income later, or simply safe growth with a guaranteed rate.